fluxcd/flux/site/get-started-developing.md

     eval $(minikube docker-env)
     ```

     Now, be warned.
 These are local variables.
-This means that if you run this `eval` in one terminal and then switch to another for later when we build the flux project, you're gonna hit some issues.
+This means that if you run this `eval` in one terminal and then switch to another for later when we build the Flux project, you're gonna hit some issues.
 For one, you'll know it isn't working because Kubernetes will tell you that it can't pull the image when you run `kubectl get pods`:

     ```
     NAME                        READY   STATUS         RESTARTS   AGE